irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 | A | 0 || B | 1 | R |

-Recall that it means that when the machine state is A and the currently read tape-symbol is 0, then the machine writes 1 to the current slot, shifts the tape one slot to the right and switches its machine state to B. This can be translated as
+Recall that it means that when the machine state is A and the currently read tape symbol is 0, then the machine writes 1 to the current slot, shifts the tape one slot to the right and switches its machine state to B. This can be translated as

 $$ \tilde{\delta}(\epsilon_A \otimes e_0) = P_A^B \oplus (S^1 \circ D_0^1), $$